-A change of control could accelerate our obligation to pay our outstanding indebtedness, and we may not have sufficient liquid assets at that time to repay these amounts.
+A change in control could accelerate our obligation to pay our outstanding indebtedness, and we may not have sufficient liquid assets at that time to repay these amounts.

-Under our senior credit facilities, an event of default would result if a third party became the beneficial owner of 35.0% or more of our voting stock or a majority of Rent-A-Center's Board of Directors are not Continuing Directors (all of the current members of our Board of Directors are Continuing Directors under the senior credit facility).
-As of December 31, 2017, \$133.6 million was outstanding under our senior credit facilities.
+Under our senior credit facilities, an event of default would result if a third party became the beneficial owner of 35.0% or more of our voting stock or a majority of Rent-A-Center's Board of Directors are not continuing directors (all of the current members of our Board of Directors are continuing directors under the senior credit facility).
+As of December 31, 2018, we had no outstanding balance under our senior credit facilities.